arahi7860/js-higher-order-array-functions-lesson/README.md

 // 15
 ```

 __NOTE__ The single value returned can be an object or array.
-Often in examples it's a number or string but you can return anything.
-Reduce is extremely powerful and all other iterators can be written using it.
-It's tough to wrap one's mind around so don't worry if this one is inscrutable for now.
+Often in examples, it's a number or string, but you can return anything.
+Reduce is extremely powerful, and all other iterators can be written using it.
+It's tough to wrap one's mind around, so don't worry if this one is inscrutable for now.
 We'll revisit it now and again...and again and again.

 ### Method chaining & using declared functions

-- When using these array methods we can method chain.
+- When using these array methods, we can method chain.
 So instead of doing:

 ```javascript
 const numbers = [1, 2, 3, 4, 5];